semiotic-ai/flat-head/Readme.md

 An optional endpoint can be provided if running in a local environment or in another s3 compatible API.

+Environment variables for aws have to be set for s3 in this scenario.
+An example is provided in `.env.example`

 ## Goals